aadhi001/aadhi001/README.md

 ---

-## 🚀 Current Focus
+## 🚀 Current Focus - Learning by Doing
-- Building to master computer vision: from classical image processing to advanced deep learning techniques.
+- Autonomous Driving: Mastering Deep Learning and getting first hand experience of using simulation engine like CARLA.
-- Developing portfolio projects that combine my backend experience with AI capabilities.
+- Developing portfolio projects that combine my fundamental software engineering skills with AI/ML capabilities.

 ---